 Bring enough food and water

 I can’t say this enough, even as a seasoned hiker, it’s easy to underestimate the need for water and food on a hike.
-Especially if it’s a hot day!
+Especially when hiking on a hot day!
 Bring more water than you think you’ll need.

 It’s better to carry the rest with you back than getting halfway through realizing that you have to turn around because you’re running out of water.